0Rhys/delete-msg-discord/README.md

   3- Write how much delete msg

-  4- clikc chat in DM
+  4- click chat in DM

-  5- Look at him while he is deleting and waiting
+  5- Look at it while he is deleting and waiting